 WP News Desk is a news aggregator site that pulls in the latest posts from a variety of popular WordPress blogs around the web.
 Fans of WordPress are happy because they can get all their WordPress news in one place.

-And WordPress blogs are also happy because WP News Desk drives them traffic.
-It’s a win-win…all powered by RSS feeds.
+And WordPress blogs are also happy because WP News Desk drives more traffic their way.
+It’s a win-win… all powered by RSS feeds.

 Travel Blogger Community